 We utilize various derivative instruments to manage our exposure to commodity price risk and interest rate risk.
 Our risk management policies and procedures are designed to monitor interest rates, futures and swap positions and over-the-counter positions, as well as physical volumes, grades, locations and delivery schedules, to help ensure that our hedging activities address our market risks.
 Our risk management committee oversees our trading controls and procedures and certain aspects of commodity and trading risk management.
-Our risk management committee also reviews all new commodity and trading risk management policy, as approved by our board of directors.
+Our risk management committee also reviews all new commodity and trading risk management strategies in accordance with our risk management policy, as approved by our board of directors.